FAQ - Frequently Asked Questions

 Yes.
-We can help you book an external exam in Ireland.
+We can book an external exam for you in Ireland.
 Please discuss exam bookings with us well in advance to ensure that your exam can be booked before the closing date.
 Academic Year students see section at top of page ILEP Information - Academic year (25 week) Programmes: End of Programme Exam Entry and Recording of Grades.

 Cambridge TKT €50 (per module, TKT must be booked a minimum of 8 weeks in advance);

 Trinity College London GESE - Group bookings only, contact us for prices

 Yes, we offer courses in Business English.
 You can get more information about our courses here.

 + Do you offer specialised or one-to-one courses for specific purposes?